 Coordination with interconnecting MS4s and other local jurisdictions is required in many cases, since ADOT's highway system is a narrow right-of-way that crosses through many municipalities, counties, and land jurisdictions.
-ADOT Water Resources maintains a list of appropriate personnel for lands adjacent to the right-of-way to contact in the event of an IDDE case that crosses a jurisdictional boundary.
-Notifications are typically made via email or phone, and some cases require on-site meetings and follow up with adjacent jurisdictions staff.
+ADOT Water Resources maintains a list of appropriate personnel and agency departments that handle stormwater management for lands adjacent to the right-of-way to contact in the event of an IDDE case that crosses a jurisdictional boundary.
+ADOT Water Resources staff typically make notifications via email or phone, and some cases require on-site meetings and follow up with adjacent jurisdictions staff.